Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 = The Abstract Program State <ch-combining-domains>

 We have the engine (BDDs) and the fuel (Abstract Domains).
-Now we build the vehicle.
+Now we build the vehicle that brings them together.

-In this chapter, we define the *Abstract Program State* of our IMP Analyzer.
+This chapter shows how to combine BDDs with abstract domains to track program state.
-Instead of a single value for each variable, our state will be a *collection* of possibilities, each guarded by a BDD path condition.
+Instead of storing a single abstract value per variable, we maintain *many* possibilities.
+Each possibility is guarded by a BDD representing which execution paths lead to it.

-This combination yields *path-sensitive abstract interpretation*.
+This combination is called *path-sensitive abstract interpretation*.

 #info-box(title: "Guide Roadmap")[
   This chapter introduces the *intuition* and *basic architecture* of path sensitivity using a simple example.